Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the

 The dependence of the minimization procedure on these weights is smooth and we have tried different choices, leading to very similar final results consistent within uncertainties.
-The one we provide in the Tables ensures a quite uniform consistency of the dispersion relations throughout their applicability region.
+The one we provide in the tables ensures a quite uniform consistency of the dispersion relations throughout their applicability region.
+We will see that some dispersion relations yield a very small $\hat d^2_i$ once the other ones are satisfied.

 In addition, we define another distance, $\Delta_p$, between the initial and final parameters of the high-energy asymptotic formulas described in Section \ref{sec:ufdregge}, divided by their uncertainties.
 The weight of these parameters will be simply their total number.
-Finally we will add these distances to the $\chi^2$ of the data, although the data $\chi^2$ for each partial wave has also been weighted by its apparent degrees of freedom $W_{pw\, i}$, that we list in Table \ref{tab:pwweigths}.
+Finally, we will add these distances to the $\chi^2$ of the data, although the data $\chi^2$ for each partial wave has also been weighted by its apparent degrees of freedom $W_{pw\, i}$, that we list in Table \ref{tab:pwweigths}.
 All in all, the final formula to be minimized reads